-As of June 30, 2017 the Authority held title to three single family property which was financed by Homeownership Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
-The aggregate principal balance of the mortgage loan that financed such property was approximately \$285,050 as of the date of foreclosure.
+As of December 31, 2017 the Authority held title to four single family properties which were financed by Homeownership Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
+The aggregate principal balance of the respective mortgage loans that financed such properties was approximately \$438,706 as of the date of foreclosure.

 The following six charts show the distribution of Homeownership Bonds Mortgage Loans in different ways.
-All six charts are as of June 30, 2017, and loan balances are in millions of dollars.
+All six charts are as of December 31, 2017, and loan balances are in millions of dollars.
 Certain amounts may not sum to the total due to rounding.